dmbarbour/glas/docs/GlasApps.md

 ## Procedural Programming on Transaction Machines

-Procedural code is a good fit for some applications, especially scripts.
+Procedural code is a good fit for some applications, especially for short-running tasks where the implicit state doesn't become a problem.
 In context of a transaction machine, a procedure is evaluated over multiple transactional steps.
 Blocking calls are implicitly modeled by retry on step failure.
 A procedure's call-by-value parameters and return value can be represented with init and halt.
 The implicit continuation and local variables will be represented in the procedure's continuation.

 Concurrency keywords and atomic blocks are useful extensions for procedural programs.
 To model concurrent interaction between procedure calls, we use shared variables or channels.
 Syntactically this can be represented similarly to pass-by-reference in many PLs.
 Reads and writes of the shared variables is probably best represented effectfully.